 It is more comfortable on the other side of the bay on the beach called Gazagnaire.
 This public beach is relatively narrow and quite close to the road, but good for swimming.

 We rented a kayak at the northern end of the beach at Cannes Jeunesse and paddled out to sea.
 Compared to our quiet tours at the Pont du Gard and in Roquebrune-sur-Argens, the trip on the open sea was quite an adventurous experience.
-A two-seater kayak costs 18 Euros per hour.
+A two-seater kayak costs around 20 Euros per hour.

 West of the Croisette there are also some great beaches.
 There is a beach called “Rochers de la Bocca”, which is especially beautiful.
 The main draws of this beach are its impressive rock formations, which give this place a rather wild and natural impression.